rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_chopslider_id_sqli.md

 ## Vulnerable Application

-The iDangero.us Chop Slider 3 WordPress plugin prior to version 3.4 contains a blind SQL injection in the `id` parameter of the `get_sript/index.php` page.
+The iDangero.us Chop Slider 3 WordPress plugin 3.4 and prior contains a blind SQL injection in the `id` parameter of the `get_script/index.php` page.
 The injection is passed through `GET` parameters, and thus must be encoded, and magic_quotes is applied at the server.

 The plugin can be downloaded from